-From the outside, use your key or keyless entry system, if your vehicle has this feature.
+From the outside, use your key or remote keyless entry system.

-From the inside, to lock the door, move the locking lever forward.
+From the inside, to lock the door, move the lock lever forward.

-To unlock the door, move the locking lever rearward.
+To unlock the door, move the lock lever rearward.

-Power Door Locks (If Equipped)
+Power Door Locks

-With the power door locks, you can unlock or lock all of the doors of your vehicle from the driver or front passenger door lock switch.
+With the power door locks, you can unlock or lock all the doors on your vehicle using either the driver's or front passenger's door lock switch.

-Pull up on the switch to unlock all of the doors.
+Pull up on the switch to unlock all the doors.
 Push down on it to lock all the doors.